 In Sri Lanka I seldom watch TV.
 That’s because I don’t live in hotels where the ubiquitous CNN / BBC / FOX feed keeps people informed to some degree but equally misinformed and fearful.
-When in Sri Lanka I depend on gossip, the lingua franca of the Blessed Isle of Serendib and arguably a more reliable source of information than the media, especially of the electronic persuasion.
-I live either in the Monkey’s Tale Centre in Batticaloa or In Manel Fernando’s gardened villa on Skelton Road in Colombo.
-Both Manel and the Monkey believe in birds and bees and not necessarily what’s on TV.
+When in Sri Lanka I depend on gossip, the lingua franca of the Blessed Isle of Serendib, and arguably a more reliable source of information than the media, especially of the electronic persuasion.
+I live either in the Monkey’s Tale Centre in Batticaloa or at Manel Fernando’s gardened villa on Skelton Road in Colombo.
+Both Manel and the Monkey believe in birds and bees and definitely not the buzz on TV.

 What I remember most about moments with Manel and the Monkey are snippets of conversation exchanged while relaxing on the verandah either early in the morning or just before dark, no martinis or arrack zombies, just idle chitchat.
-I recall silence punctuated by patter about the ways things once were before it all got corrupted beyond redemption.
-Now the only things worth discussing concern ephemera, brief flashes of insight wherein we recognize the abounding beauty of the isle and how reverence for this beauty remains the last best hope before the lights go out forever.
+I recall silence punctuated by patter about the ways things once were before it all got corrupted beyond recognition and, arguably, redemption.
+Now the only things worth remembering are ephemera, brief flashes of insight wherein we recognize the abounding beauty of the isle and how reverence for this beauty remains the last best hope before the lights go out.
+Forever.

 On the road I inevitably feel disconnected from friends and fall prey to doubt about the Out-of-the-Box enterprise, mostly because I get sucked into watching TV, a black hole if ever there was one, but at least I make new friends like Stephen Sackhur, Bill O’Reilly, Orla Guerin, Anderson Cooper, Christiane Amanpour, Becky Anderson, Jonathan Mann and recently, Dr. James Fox.
 Haven’t seen much of good ol’ damn-the-torpedoes Lise Doucet.
 Wonder what happened to her?
 Forgot her flack jacket back at the Homs Hilton maybe?
 All I can say is: if my grandmother were doing the “News”, she’d do it like Lise.